-Also, you can’t just increase Treg so that you can eat whatever you want.
+Also, you can’t just increase Treg to eat whatever you want.
 Excessive Treg activity can suppress immune responses that prevent cancers, possibly allowing cancers to develop.

 3. Stress And Traumas

-Stress, past traumas, and recent traumatic experiences can cause multiple whammies that lead to food sensitivities.
+Stress, past traumas, and recent traumatic experiences can cause multiple whammies, leading to food sensitivities.
 Chronically elevated levels of stress can wreak havoc on the digestive system.
 One of Matt’s clients, Juan B, shares his story.
-“I was going through some extremely difficult times in my life and I was struggling to digest food.
+“I was going through some extremely difficult times in my life and struggling to digest food.
 My gut biome was turned upside down.
-Sometimes, I had diarrhea and other times I was constipated.
-It was amazing to see all of these symptoms disappear once the stress was gone.”
+Sometimes, I had diarrhea, and other times I was constipated.
+Seeing these symptoms disappear once the stress was gone was amazing.”

 It causes a leaky gut and keeps your body in a state that cannot effectively repair a leaky gut.
-For your body to heal, you need to be in a parasympathetic state.
-If you’re constantly in “fight, flight and freeze”, your body’s natural abilities to repair itself become compromised.
+You must be in a parasympathetic state for your body to heal.
+If you’re constantly in “fight, flight, and freeze,” your body’s natural abilities to repair itself become compromised.

-Chronic stress also increases corticotropin releasing hormone (CRH), which is the highly inflammatory stress hormone that also increases leaky gut and immune reactivity.
-Elevated CRH also throws off the gut bacteria.
+Chronic stress also increases corticotropin-releasing hormone (CRH), a highly inflammatory stress hormone that increases leaky gut and immune reactivity.
+Elevated CRH also throws off gut bacteria.